What Politics Will Look Like in a Post-Virus World

 Until one day, when the weight becomes too heavy, a single spark propagates fire to the entire system.

-Sparks can take the form of self-immolation in Tunisia, the increase of the metro ticket in Chili, a new extradition bill in Hong-Kong, a yellow vest in France, a fake presidential election in Algeria, or the police shooting the wrong person.
+Sparks can take the form of self-immolation in Tunisia, the increase of the metro ticket in Chili, a new extradition bill in Hong-Kong, a yellow vest in France, a fake presidential election in Algeria, or corruption in Lebanon.

 And what has this to do with the virus exactly?